owadg/MonitorConfigurator/README.md

 At least for windows syscalls, I will be using a method like this https://medium.com/@justen.walker/breaking-all-the-rules-using-go-to-call-windows-api-2cbfd8c79724

+On Linux, it looks like I will want to use the program XRANDR

 TODO: Find out how to best change configuration on linux DEs, at least KDE.

 TODO: Spin up a Fyne app